Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2450,
     "flavour_text": "",
     "description": {
-        "desc": "After the King of Shadows enters Phase Two (see Phase One: The Watcher ability), his health is increased by $(amount___2)% for each Toughness stack he collected, stacking additively.
+        "desc": "After the King of Shadows enters Phase Two, his health is increased by $(amount___2)% for each Toughness stack he collected, stacking additively.
 He also increases the health of all other Champions by $(amount___3)% of his max health, and healing effects on all Champions are increased by $(amount___4)%."
     },
     "effect_keys": [
         {